sushantsikka/coldfusion/README.md

 # coldfusion

+CFML is a server side scripting language.
+A CFML application can have server side CFML tags and HTML, CSS and JavaScript.

-Sample CF applications
+### Sample CF applications

-... charts.cfm creates charts using ColdFusion
+... charts.cfm creates charts using ColdFusion. cfchart tag in CFML generates and displays a chart.

-... cfhtml2pdf.zip is a CF application to convert HTML pages to PDF using cfhtmltopdf function
+... cfhtml2pdf.zip is a CF application to convert HTML pages to PDF using cfhtmltopdf function. cfhtmltopdf creates high quality PDF output from a text block containing CFML and HTML using the PDF Service Manager.

 ... newsupdates_CF.zip fetches data from REST API calls and displays it